carlfranklin/GrpcGenerator/README.md

 # GrpcGenerator

 GrpcGenerator is a .NET Core 7 console app that demonstrates the **GrpcWizard** library, which generates a complete gRPC infrastructure for a hosted Blazor WebAssembly application from a simple service and an interface.
 Each method in the service must define an input type and return a Task of an output type.

-You will end up with a client-side service that uses .NET types.

-Conversion to and from gRPC message types is done automatically.
+You will end up with a client-side service that uses your own C# classes.
+Conversion to and from gRPC.NET  generated objects is done automatically.

 The wizard will generate:

 - a proto file
-- converter class files to convert gRPC message types to .NET class types and vice-versa
+- converter class files to convert gRPC.NET generated objects to .NET objects and vice-versa
-- one or more gRPC server-side services that call into your c# service
+- one or more gRPC server-side services that call into your C# service
-- client-side services that calls the gRPC service, converting types automatically
+- client-side services that call the gRPC service, converting types automatically
-- a README.txt file with instructions, markup, and code to add to your projects
+- a README.txt file with markup and code, as well as instructions for adding them to your projects

 ## Why do we need this?

 Why do we need a code generator for a code generator? gRPC for .NET ***is*** a code generator, after all.

-gRPC demands that you define your classes used as data transfer objects (DTOs) as protobuf messages.
-These messages are used by gRPC.NET to generate classes behind the scenes.
+gRPC demands that you define your data transfer objects (DTOs) as protobuf messages.
+These messages are used by gRPC.NET to generate C# classes behind the scenes.
 That may be fine for greenfield (new) projects, but if you plan to use gRPC in an existing project in which you've already defined your models in C#, you'll have to re-create all those model files as protobuf messages.
 The *.proto* file becomes the place where changes are made to your models and services.
 Wouldn't it be great if we could start with C# models and services, and just generate the .proto file and all of the other files required to use gRPC?

+> :point_up: I use the term **Model** and **DTO** interchangably.

 As an example, here's a simple model class you might use as a DTO: